As an Amazon Associate I earn from qualifying purchases. Click for details.

 I think the poll speaks for itself, to understand the financial side of investigations.

-If someone is troubled by an apparent haunting in his, her, or their home, it’s probably easy to find a team – especially amateurs, and those looking to build their portfolio of investigations – to conduct the research free of charge.
+If someone is troubled by an apparent haunting in their home, it’s probably easy to find a team – especially amateurs, and those looking to build their portfolio of investigations – to conduct the research free of charge.

 If someone wants to hire a professional team, the fees are likely to be $200+ for that service.